 No one has ever been arrested or threatened for importing drugs from our northern neighbor.
 Millions of Americans are now “breaking the law.”
 I know I am.

-HOW TO TELL IF YOU'RE ORDERING FROM A LEGITIMATE PHARMACY If the pharmacy cannot provide you with an address, phone, or doesn't require an Rx - don't use them.
+If the pharmacy cannot provide you with an address, phone, or doesn’t require an Rx, don’t use them.

 Additionally, all Canadian pharmacies are required to list or verbally give a license number if necessary.
-If it's not posted, the customer can always ask for it.
+If it’s not posted, the customer can always ask for it.
 Every Province has a College of Pharmacy whereby customers can call a toll free number and verify a license number.
-Most all Colleges have a website which posts their toll free number.
+Most Colleges have a website which posts their toll-free number.

 The best accreditation is by the Provincial licensing bodies.
 They all the addresses for pharmaceutical associations across Canada who routinely inspect licensed internet pharmacies and if they are in violation of the pharmacy code of ethics or standards of practice they either have to fix it or lose their license.

 Also, there are marketing organizations like CIPA, the North American Pharmacy Accreditation Commission and Pharmacy Checker whose logos some Canadian pharmacists display.

 Is Canada Rx Online Dangerous?

 Then, last summer, I got an anonymous call claiming that drugs bought in Canada are inferior, even dangerous.
 Other seniors received the same disinformation via mail-outs and advertising.